Waves in General Relativistic Two-fluid Plasma around a Schwarzschild Black Hole

-$\omega _{cs}={e^2\gamma _{0s}n_{0s}B_0}/{\rho_{0s}}$ depends upon both the local number density and magnetic field.
 It is clear from the dispersion relations given in Eq. (\ref{eq45}) that the general relativistic effects enter only in the ratio $\omega/\alpha$.
 If one uses local time $d\tau = \alpha dt$ of the FIDO instead of a global coordinate time $t$, then these dispersion relations reduced to the special relativistic version as it should be according to the Einstein relativity principle.

 If we are looking the background of the infall radial velocity of the fluid species toward the event horizon which is near unity closed to the event horizon (i.e., at $\alpha \rightarrow 0$ ) and decreases with the distance from it to zero (i.e., at $\alpha \rightarrow 1$ ) then the Eq. (\ref{eq45}) has simple analytic solutions at $\frac{\omega}{\alpha}\gg ku_{0s}$, $\frac{\omega}{\alpha}\approx ku_{0s}$, and $\frac{\omega}{\alpha}\ll ku_{0s}$.
 Let us consider these solutions.